-As a result of its seclusion, the Shelter Cove area has become a popular spot for those seeking a quiet vacation or for retirement living.
-Activities in the area include fishing, whale watching, hiking, diving for abalone, camping, surfing, and stand up paddle boarding
+As a result of its seclusion, the Shelter Cove area has become a popular spot for those seeking a quiet vacation, seaside living, or for retirees.
+Activities in the area include fishing, whale watching, hiking, diving for abalone, golfing, camping, surfing, and stand up paddle boarding

 The Cape Mendocino Lighthouse, a prominent feature at Mal Coombs Park in the heart of the Cove, was moved by helicopter from Cape Mendocino in 1998, some 30 miles north, and restored at the park.
 It’s also home to a statue of Mario Machi, who purchased the Cove property with his brothers, Babe and Tony, in 1947 and began developing it as a tourist, fishing and recreation site.